webrecorder/replayweb.page/docs/exploring.md

 The Page view search includes page titles, urls and page full text search, if available.

-ReplayWeb.page will currently generate full ext search data from WARC pages automatically.
+ReplayWeb.page will load pre-generated full-text search data pages when loading WACZ files, and will also attempt to generate full-text index from HTML pages when loading WARC files.

-ReplayWeb.page will soon load existing extracted full-text data as well.

 <hr>